sparkflows/sparkflows-docs/docs/operations/scalability.rst

 Overview
 --------

-Fire Insights is build to scale horizontally for a number of users and a number of jobs which can be running.
+Fire Insights is architected to scale horizontally both for the number of users and number of jobs.

 Fire Insights achieves this in a few ways: